Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Here’s the uncomfortable truth: if China blockades or invades Taiwan, the global tech economy collapses overnight.
 Modern militaries would face an immediate semiconductor drought.
 Every iPhone, every AI model, every advanced weapon system depends on chips that mostly come from one small island.

-This is why TSMC is expanding globally—to Japan (with Japanese government subsidies), to Arizona (with American subsidies), to Germany.
+This is why TSMC is expanding globally—to Japan (with Japanese government subsidies, already upgrading its Kumamoto fab from 6nm to 3nm), to Arizona (potentially 12 fabs worth over $100 billion), to Germany.
 Geographic diversification is a national security imperative, not just a business strategy.

 Why Individual Chips Don’t Matter (And Why Clusters Do)